Create and use node pools with labels and taints

 EOF -

-Use the following command to verify that the pod has been successfully scheduled on a node in availability zone
+Use the following command to verify that the pod has been correctly placed on a node in the availability zone

 kr-central-2-b